-If you want a smile that's your crowning glory, you may need a crown to cover a tooth and restore it to its normal shape and size.
+If you want a smile that is your crowning glory, you may need an actual dental crown to cover a problematic tooth to restore it to a normal shape and size.
 A crown can make your tooth stronger and improve its appearance.
 Schedule your consultation today at Agoka Dental in Tampa, Florida, to learn more.

-If your dentist recommends a crown, it's probably to correct one of these conditions.
+If your dentist recommends a dental crown procedure, it's probably to correct one of these conditions.
 Your dentist's primary concern, like yours, is helping you keep your teeth healthy and your smile bright -- literally, your crowning glory.